 - Can they adjust technical depth based on audience questions?

 Watch for speakers who use progressive disclosure techniques, starting with business impact before introducing technical concepts as needed.
 They should provide context before complexity.
-For instance, explaining how JPMorgan Chase saves 360,000 hours annually through contract analysis AI before discussing the natural language processing techniques involved.
+For instance, explaining how a major bank saves hundreds of thousands of hours annually through contract analysis AI before discussing the natural language processing techniques involved.

 Test communication skills by asking speakers to explain a technical concept during your screening call.
 Those who immediately ask about your audience's technical background before answering demonstrate awareness of communication adaptation needs.